eriicafes/tmpl/README.md

 ## Layouts

-Use slots to render children in layouts.
+When using [LoadTree](#load-directory-recommended) layout templates for each path segment are available as associated templates.
+Render layouts as regular associated templates and render the dynamic children using slot.
 See the example below:

 ### Directory structure